akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## Dependency

-The Akka cluster is a separate jar file.
-Make sure that you have the following dependency in your project:
+To use Akka Cluster, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"